djale1k/djale1k.github.io/content/posts/skill-sprint-php-to-go.md

 they are easily managed with the well-defined Golang interfaces across the project structure, or `Parallelization of work` , `Tests in isolation` I just simply all of the time was restructuring that with an easy well-defined Golang design pattern that was not overkilling by following this archy.

+The idea of starting with a different project structure and not following the architecture structure For Me, it was one of the best decisions they got up to speed with Golang's best practices and Go effective in three days, and then we started with refactoring the code into the hexagonal structure.

-The team adapted, and it's adapting the Golang syntax very fast, they were really good at catching the Golang code standards, best practices and at the same time implementing that in their own archy.
+The team adapted the Golang syntax very fast, they were really good at catching the Golang code standards, best practices and at the same time implementing that in hexagonal archy.

 This intense 5-day sprint was enough to code the two applications(micro-services) and touch everything from